yxie/Face-recognition/README.md

 Project 1 for ENEE633 Statistical Pattern Recognition course at UMD

 This project implements the following classifiers for face recognition.
-- ML estimation with Gaussian assumption followed by Bayes rule
+- Maximum likelihood estimation with Gaussian assumption followed by Bayes rule
 - Nearest neighbor (NN) rule
 - PCA followed by Bayes classifier and NN rule
 - LDA followed by Bayes classifier and NN rule